How you'll get your money

 Payments will continue to your existing account until the change is made.
 Account changes may take up to four weeks to process.

 Sometimes we can't make a direct deposit due to incorrect bank information.
-If your benefits are returned to us, we will temporarily stop your direct deposit and you will get a prepaid My Banking Direct debit card in the mail.
+If your benefits are returned to us, we will temporarily stop your direct deposit and you will get a prepaid Money Network/My Banking Direct debit card in the mail.
 Your benefits will be paid to that card account until you submit another authorization for direct deposit with updated information.

-If you do not choose direct deposit, you will get a new My Banking Direct debit card within 10 days after we review your application.
+If you do not choose direct deposit, you will get a new Money Network/My Banking Direct debit card within 10 days after we review your application.
 The card will come in a plain, unmarked envelope with an Omaha, NE return address.
 It will arrive before you find out if your application was approved, so no funds will be available right away.
 Benefit payments are only issued to the debit card account if your claim is approved.

-This card is good for four years.
+This card is good for three years.
 Keep it even after you return to work or your claim year ends.
 If you need to reopen a claim or file a new claim within four years, we will pay benefits to the same debit card account.

 If your debit card is stolen, or becomes lost or damaged, immediately call My Banking Direct at 888-292-0059.
 There is one free replacement per calendar year.
 Additional replacement cards cost $10 per card.